Seaborne Airlines: Fleet development

 Seaborne Airlines' De Havilland Canada DHC-6 Twin Otters, leased from Kenn Borek Air, are equipped with Wipline 13000 floats.
 The Twin Otters provide near hourly service between seaplane bases at Chistiansted Harbor in St. Croix and Charlotte Amalie Harbor in St. Thomas.

-Saab 340 aircraft began scheduled operations with the airline in April 2013, and serve all land-based destinations and airports.
-Each aircraft has a different marine animal painted on the tailfin, consisting of a dolphin, lobster, manta ray, marlin, octopus, seahorse, sea turtle, or shark.
-Of the eight Saab 340s, six were originally from American Eagle Airlines, while two were originally from Formosa Airlines.
+Saab 340 aircraft began scheduled operations with the airline in April 2013, and served all land-based destinations and airports.
+Each aircraft had a different marine animal painted on the tailfin, consisting of a dolphin, lobster, manta ray, marlin, octopus, seahorse, sea turtle, or shark.
+Of the eight Saab 340s, six originally flew for American Eagle, while two were originally from Formosa Airlines.
 Prior to Seaborne's acquisition of its Saab 340s, the Twin Otters were used for both land and water operations.

+Former fleet

+The airline previously operated the following aircraft: